sipeed/MaixPy/docs/doc/en/README_MaixCAM2.md

 ## Preparing the Development Environment

-* First, ensure that the computer and the device are on the same local network as per the previous step.
+* Make sure the computer and device are connected through WiFi or USB.
 * Download and install [MaixVision](https://wiki.sipeed.com/maixvision).
-* Connect the device and the computer using a Type-C cable.
-Open MaixVision, click the `“Connect”` button in the lower left corner, and it will automatically search for the device.
-Wait for a moment until the device appears, then click the connection button next to the device to connect.
+* Open MaixVision and click `Connect` in the lower-left corner.
+When the device appears, click its connect button.

  If **no device is detected**, you can also manually enter the device's IP address in the **device**'s `Settings -> Device Info`.
 You can also find solutions in the [FAQ](./faq.md).